Care Management > Utilization Reviews - Inpatient Care

 Adverse Determination Process

-If the Care Management program does not make an initial determination within the specified regulatory timeframes of receiving all necessary information, the members, member's designee or the clinician on behalf of the member may exercise their next level of appeal rights regarding their service request.
+If the Care Management program does not make an initial determination within the specified regulatory time frames of receiving all necessary information, the member, member's designee or the clinician on behalf of the member may exercise their next level of appeal rights regarding their service request.

 When the decision is made to deny coverage of a service or further service for an episode of care, an attempt will be made to contact the treating physician by telephone.
 The treating physician will be given the telephone number of the EmblemHealth physician reviewer or utilization review agent and is afforded the opportunity to speak with the reviewer about the denial.

 The appropriate parties (physician, facility representative, patient, patient's family or legal guardian) will be notified in writing of an adverse determination.
 The notification will include the reasons for the adverse determination, including the clinical rationale and instructions on how to appeal the determination.
 This notice will also inform the clinician of the availability, upon request of the member or the member's designee, of the clinical review criteria relied upon to make the determination and specifies what, if any, additional information must be provided for the Plan or the review agent to render a decision upon the appeal.
 The adverse determination letter advises the physician about the opportunity to speak with the EmblemHealth medical director or utilization review agent who rendered the decision to discuss the denial along with a phone number where the medical director can be contacted.